Deep Unsupervised Learning Using Spike-Timing-Dependent Plasticity: Related Works

 In more recent works, such unsupervised learning methods have been applied to larger and more complex datasets \cite{caron2018deep}, making them applicable to more difficult problems.
 Further, recent advances in generative models have also provided opportunities at mapping unlabeled data to its underlying distribution, especially in the domain of image generation using Generative Adversarial Network (GAN) \cite{rombach2022high} with reconstruction loss directly \cite{bojanowski2017optimizing} or using the auto-encoded latent space \cite{kingma2013auto, bojanowski2017optimizing, masci2011stacked}.
 Dumoulin $et$ $al.$'s recent effort at combining GAN and auto-encoder has demonstrated even better performance \cite{bojanowski2017optimizing}.

 \textbf{Bio-Plausible Learning}: Visual pattern recognition is also of great interest in the neuromorphic community \cite{diehl2015fast, neftci2014event}.
 In addition to standard supervised vision tasks, SNNs offer a unique solution to unsupervised learning - the STDP learning method \cite{diehl2015unsupervised}.
 In this scheme, the neural weight updates depend only on the temporal correlation between spikes without any guiding signals, which makes it essentially unsupervised.
 While it offers a bio-plausible solution, it is rarely used beyond MNIST-level tasks\cite{diehl2015unsupervised, lee2018pretrain, liu2019stdpLearning} and primarily used for single-layered networks.
 Going beyond conventional STDP based learning, Lee \textit{et al.} \cite{lee2018pretrain} proposed an STDP-based pre-training scheme for deep networks that greedily trained the convolutional layers' weights, locally using STDP, one layer at a time but limited only to MNIST.
 Similarly, in Ferre \textit{et al.}'s work \cite{ferre2018unsupervised}, the convolutional layers were trained on CIFAR10 and STL-10 with simplified STDP, but the layers were also trained individually with complex mechanisms.
-Further, their works are also limited to shallow convolutional architectures.
+Beyond the STDP framework, some studies draw inspiration from alternative biological mechanisms such as local learning (DECOLLE) \cite{decolle_kaiser2020synaptic}, equilibrium-state-based learning (Equilibrium Propagation) \cite{scellier2017equilibrium, martin2021eqspike, bal2022sequence}, Implicit Differentiation \cite{bai2019deep, xiao2021training, bal2023spikingbert}, among others to achieve bio-plausible learning with much less dependence on the gradient.
+However, most works involve significantly more complex hardware implementation than STDP based learning approaches.
+For instance, DECOLLE requires the local computation of loss and backpropagation of errors at each layer, thereby introducing additional overhead.
+Similarly, Equilibrium Propagation requires the determination of rate of change of the spiking rate of the neurons to perform local weight updates \cite{martin2021eqspike}.

 Our work explores a hybrid algorithm design based on a merger of the above two approaches.
 Our proposed framework provides a global training signal for the CNN using a straightforward and end-to-end STDP-based SNN implementation.
 We demonstrate significant accuracy improvement and computation savings for VGG-15 architecture on the Tiny ImageNet dataset in contrast to state-of-the-art deep clustering approaches.